ponchog/phpcodingchallenge2/Spurs-Stats/spurs_stats.md

 -

 - You will be given the full list of Spurs Points for each game during the 2014 playoff run as a JSON file
-- Download the file from this directory and then you must properly handle it to process the scores
+- Download the file from this directory, then you must properly handle it to process the scores

 Output